LieOnLion/quad-docs/docs/getting-stared/list-of-tags.md

 - `fuel/wool` items will burn as fuel for 100 ticks (5 seconds)
 - `fuel/carpet` items will burn as fuel for 67 ticks (3.35 seconds)
 - `fuel/bamboo` items will burn as fuel for 50 ticks (2.5 seconds)
+#
+- `immune/all` be added to all `immune/*` tags
+- `immune/cactus` items won't get destroyed by cacti
+- `immune/explosion` items won't get destroyed by explosions
+- `immune/fire` items won't get destroyed by fire/lava
+- `immune/lightning` items won't get destroyed by lightning
+#
+- `protects_from/burns` items will protect the player from burning on blocks like Magma Blocks
+#
+- `snow/acts_solid` items won't sink in powdered snow
+- `snow/boots` items when worn on feet will prevent wearer from sinking in powdered snow
+#
+- `pacifier/enderman` enchanted items will prevent Endermen from getting aggressive when looked at
+- `pacifier/piglin` enchanted items will prevent Piglins from getting aggressive when preventable
+#
+- `iron_golem_healer` items will heal Iron Golems when right clicked
+- `fire_lighter` items will ignite TNT, Campfires, Candles and Creepers when right clicked
+- `respawn_anchor_charger` items will charge up Respawn Anchors
+- `never_despawn` items won't ever despawn
+- `no_gravity` items will have no gravity

 ### Enchantment Tags

 located in `data/quad/tags/enchantment` (.json files)

+- `protects_from/burns` enchanted items will protect the player from burning on blocks like Magma or Campfire Blocks (or blocks in `when_stepped_on/burns`)
+#
 - `pacifier/enderman` enchanted items will prevent Endermen from getting aggressive when looked at
 - `pacifier/piglin` enchanted items will prevent Piglins from getting aggressive when preventable
-- `protects_from/burns` enchanted items will protect the player from burning on blocks like Magma or Campfire Blocks (or blocks in `when_stepped_on/burns`)
+#
 - `snow/boots` enchanted items lets the player walk on powdered snow when worn
+#
 - `fire_lighter` enchanted items will ignite TNT, Campfires, Candles and Creepers when right clicked